pemcg/manageiq-automation-howto-guide/chapter11/extending_event_handling.md

 ### Adding a New Automation Instance to /System/Event

-We can add a new Automate Instance called _/System/Event/compute.instance.power\_on.end_, that runs a method containing the following code...
+We can add a new Automate Instance called _/System/Event/compute.instance.power\_on.end_, that runs a method containing the following code:

 ```ruby
 if $evm.root['ems_event'].source == 'OPENSTACK'